jp-ack/kaggle-to-s3/README.md

 # Requirements
 This program requires 2 things before it can work properly:
-        -You have an AWS s3 bucket (which you have access to) , See 'S3 Help' Below -You have a kaggle API key.
+- You have an AWS s3 bucket (which you have access to) , See 'S3 Help' Below
+- You have a kaggle API key.
 This , in short , is a JSON file provided by kaggle and must be stored in your home folder as ./kaggle ( See Kaggle help below)

 ## Requirement (1/2) AWS S3 Configuration
 S3 buckets are nothing more than an elastic file share.
 The code can be modified to not require an S3 bucket , but for the scope of this project: